 A visit to Enoura Observatory in Odawara was the unexpected highlight of my sixth trip to Japan.
-Enoura Observatory lies at the foot of the Hakone mountains and looks out over Sagami bay.
+Enoura Observatory lies at the foot of the Hakone mountains and looks out over Sagami bay with panoramic views of the Boso peninsula and Oshima island.
 It is an art gallery, an installation, an exercise in architecture, a place to perform, an open air museum, a citrus orchard, a bamboo grove and a garden.
 The structures and connecting corridors are placed to catch and reflect sunlight on the days of the solstice and equinox.
 Not unlike the prehistoric tombs of Newgrange in Ireland, where on the day of the midwinter solstice the sun illuminates the floor of its main chamber.

 Hiroshi Sugimoto, photographer and architect

 The creator of Enoura Observatory is Hiroshi Sugimoto.
 A famous photographer who also makes sculptures, installations and has been working as an architect.
 You may not be familiar with his name, but you might have seen his work.
 Sugimoto shot the picture named “Boden Sea” that was on the cover of the album No Line On The Horizon by U2.

 Odawara Art Foundation